pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/demo/Demo_Script_CEO.md

 # CEO Demo Script (10 Minutes)
-## Snowflake Intelligence Platform - Gamma Communications PLC
+## Snowflake Intelligence Platform - Snowmobile Telco PLC

 ---

 ## Overview

-This demo is designed for CEO/Board-level audiences at Gamma Communications, focusing on strategic insights, market position, and business performance based on the latest H1 2025 results and FTSE 250 positioning.
+This demo is designed for CEO/Board-level audiences at Snowmobile Telco, focusing on strategic insights, market position, and business performance based on the latest H1 2025 results and FTSE 250 positioning.

 ---

 ## Opening (1 minute)

 **Presenter Says:**
-"Today I'll show you how our Snowflake Intelligence Platform enables instant access to strategic insights across all of Gamma's business operations - combining operational data with strategy documents in natural language.
-This is particularly timely as Gamma has just achieved FTSE 250 status following our Main Market move in May 2025."
+"Today I'll show you how our Snowflake Intelligence Platform enables instant access to strategic insights across all of Snowmobile Telco's business operations - combining operational data with strategy documents in natural language.
+This is particularly timely as Snowmobile Telco has just achieved FTSE 250 status following our Main Market move in May 2025."

 ---

 ## Demo Questions

 ### Question 1: Business Health Overview
-> "Give me an executive summary of Gamma's H1 2025 performance - revenue, cloud seats, adjusted EBITDA, and our key growth metrics."
+> "Give me an executive summary of Snowmobile Telco's H1 2025 performance - revenue, cloud seats, adjusted EBITDA, and our key growth metrics."

 **Expected Insights:**
 - £316.6M H1 revenue, up 12% YoY